-Budgeted cost: £48,444.00
+Budgeted cost: £41,538

-Activity Evidence/Rationale that supports this approach Challenge number(s) addressed Student Counselling services Since the pandemic we are more committed than ever to supporting the pupils in our school around their mental health.
+Activity Evidence/Rationale that supports this approach Challenge number(s) addressed Pupil Counselling services Since the pandemic we are more committed than ever to supporting the pupils in our school around their mental health.
 Although we have a range of interventions that we employ within school to support our pupils, with a small number of pupils we may need to consider the use of counselling services.
-1,3 & 4 EWO We have very good levels of attendance at the Corbet School, which is consistently above national average levels but we do recognise that the gap between PP and non-PP students has widened slightly during the last academic year and we are committed to reducing this gap, moving forward.
-1, 3 & 4 Staffing for Student Support (35%) Student Support services forms an integral part of the Corbet School and the team support all pupils, including PP pupils around their behaviour and mental health.
-We are continually striving to increase and improve our monitoring systems within school and one of our developments this year has been the investment in CPOMS.
+1,3 & 4 EWO We have very good levels of attendance at The Corbet School, which is consistently above national average levels, but we do recognise that there is still a gap between PP and non-PP pupils and we are committed to reducing this.
+1, 3 & 4 Staffing for Student Support (35%) Student Support services forms an integral part of The Corbet School and the team support all pupils, including PP pupils around their behaviour and welfare.
 1, 3 & 4 Enrichment activities, such as music lessons and funding of school trips We recognise that some PP pupils may not have been exposed to the same cultural experiences as their non-PP peers.
-We are determined to provide ALL pupils within the Corbet School access to enrichment activities such as music lessons and school trips and we are committed to monitoring the 1, 3, 4 & 5 engagement of PP pupils in these activities.
-Purchase of PASS survey We have purchased this tool so that we can capture the pupils' voices and have a better understanding of why some pupils are reluctant learners.
-We are conscious that underlying issues can have an impact in pupils' attainment and engagement with learning and we want to use this assessment as a tool to indicate where further interventions may be required.
-1, 2, 3, 4 & 5 ELSA training for 2 members of staff We are training 2 members of staff this year to ensure that we can support our pupils within school.
+We are determined to provide all pupils within The Corbet School have access to enrichment activities such as music lessons and school trips, and we are committed to monitoring the engagement of PP pupils in these activities.
+1, 3, 4 & 5 Purchase of PASS survey We have purchased this tool so that we can capture the pupils' voices and have a better understanding of why some pupils are reluctant learners.
+We are conscious that underlying issues can have an impact in 1, 2, 3, 4 & 5

+Activity Evidence/Rationale that supports this approach Challenge number(s) addressed pupils' attainment and engagement with learning and we use this assessment as a tool to indicate where further interventions may be required.
+ELSA training for 2 members of staff We trained two members of staff last year to ensure that we can support our pupils within school.
 ELSAs can help with a wide range of issues, such as loss and bereavement, social skills, communication skills, understanding and regulating emotions, friendship issues and bullying, self-esteem and removing barriers to learning.
-We feel that it is a priority to have 2 staff who are ELSA trained within our school.
-1, 3 & 4 EP Silver Package For some pupils, it is essential that we are able to access more detailed assessments to be able to support them in accessing the correct supports, moving forward, such as EHCPS or alternative provision, in a very small number of cases.
+We are committed to the ongoing costs associated with the staff remaining accredited as ELSAs.
+1, 3 & 4 EP Silver Package For some pupils, it is essential that we are able to access more detailed assessments to be able to support them in accessing the correct supports, moving forward, such as EHCPs or alternative provision, in a very small number of cases.
 1, 2, 3, & 4 Wellbeing Support Room In the academic year 2021-2022, we have opened a Wellbeing Room to support pupils struggling to access school and/or their lessons.
 Since the pandemic, we have been acutely aware that we have seen an increase in the number of pupils who are struggling to access school and/or are coping with mental health issues.
+We are committed to continuing with this initiative during the academic year 2022-2023.
 1, 3 & 4 SNAP behaviour profiling This is a tool which identifies and provides interventions for 17 social, emotional and behavioural needs.
 We want to address negative behaviours by providing support.
-Ultimately, we want to ensure that exclusion rates are low and that exclusion rates for PP students are in line with exclusion rates for non-PP students and with national average or better 1, 3 & 4
+Ultimately, we want to ensure that exclusion rates are low and that exclusion rates for PP pupils are in line with exclusion rates for non-PP pupils and with national average or better 1, 3 & 4

-Total budgeted cost: £124,244.00
+Total budgeted cost: £106,438